Shubhamai/StableView/CONTRIBUTING.md

 # Contributing

+Thank you for considering to contribute to Lobo!

-When contributing to this repository, please first discuss the change you wish to make via [discuss]((https://github.com/shubhamai/lobo/discussions)), [issue](https://github.com/shubhamai/lobo/issues/new/choose), email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via [discuss](<(https://github.com/shubhamai/lobo/discussions)>), [issue](https://github.com/shubhamai/lobo/issues/new/choose), email, or any other method with the owners of this repository before making a change.

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.